top of page

 WHEN CAN I BRING MY PUPPY HOME?

 Our puppies are socialized with people and other dogs daily.
 We understand that our puppy homes have busy schedules and because of this are flexible about bringing your puppy home “around” the 8 week mark.
+Puppies can be boarded up to 10 weeks of age, board begins after 9 weeks.
+This is to compensate the breeder for the extra time given in this crucial window to continue to properly socialize, crate train, and prepare your puppy for a successfull transition into your home.

 DO YOU ALLOW VISITS?
 CAN I “MEET THE PARENTS”?